Luxembourg Garden in Spring 13 copyright French Moments

 But someone’s missing, don’t you think?

-What about Joan of Arc?!
+What about Joan of Arc?

 The Statue of Liberty

-The most unusual statue in the park, placed there in 1906, is arguably that of the Statue of Liberty.
-The replica is a donation its sculptor, Frédéric Auguste Bartholdi.
+The most unusual statue in the park in 1906 is arguably that of the Statue of Liberty.

 Replica of the Statue of Liberty in the Luxembourg Garden, Paris © French Moments